kruvelab/MS2Quant/README.md

 from fragmentation (MS<sup>2</sup>) spectra of detected, but unidentified chemicals.
 MS2Quant is an *xgbTree* algorithm-based regression model developed using ionization efficiency data for 1191 unique chemicals that span 8 orders of magnitude.
-For more information about the data used in model training the summary file under [MS2Quant/development/data](https://github.com/kruvelab/MS2Quant/tree/main/development/data).
+For more information about the data used in model training see the summary file under [MS2Quant/development/data](https://github.com/kruvelab/MS2Quant/tree/main/development/data).

 As for now, MS2Quant can predict ionization efficiencies in positive electrospray ionization mode for [M+H]+ and [M]+ ions, and the negative mode model is currently being developed.